srh8998/srh8998.github.io/Parks.md

 - Animal Kingdom
 - Epcot
 - Seaworld
--Epic Universe
+- Epic Universe

 These theme parks are perfect for walking, exercising, or enjoying the best rides in the world!